Junk Bond Myths

 Potentially missing out on further upside should equity valuations continue to expand.
 Junk bonds are still likely to be positive in such an environment but could significantly lag the returns from equities.
 Unfortunately, that’s an unavoidable risk – for in order to protect capital on the downside.
 You have to be willing to give up some upside in return.
 There’s no other way.

 To sign up for our free newsletter, click here.

-This writing is for informational purposes only and does not constitute an offer to sell, a solicitation to buy, or a recommendation regarding any securities transaction, or as an offer to provide advisory or other services by Pension Partners, LLC in any jurisdiction in which such offer, solicitation, purchase or sale would be unlawful under the securities laws of such jurisdiction.
+This writing is for informational purposes only.
+It does not constitute an offer to sell, a solicitation to buy, or a recommendation regarding any securities transaction.
+It also does not offer to provide advisory or other services by Pension Partners, LLC in any jurisdiction in which such offer, solicitation, purchase or sale would be unlawful under the securities laws of such jurisdiction.
 The information contained in this writing should not be construed as financial or investment advice on any subject matter.
 Pension Partners, LLC expressly disclaims all liability in respect to actions taken based on any or all of the information on this writing.
 All data for Gold used in this piece is from stockcharts.com and is continuous futures data which combines multiple futures contracts to create a smooth price series.

-Mr. Bilello holds a J.D. and M.B.A. in Finance and Accounting from Fordham University and a B.A. in Economics from Binghamton University.
-Charlie holds a J.D. and M.B.A. in Finance and Accounting from Fordham University and a B.A. in Economics from Binghamton University.
+Mr. Bilello holds a J.D. and M.B.A. in Finance and Accounting from Fordham University.
+He has also done a B.A. in Economics from Binghamton University.
+Charlie holds a J.D. and M.B.A. in Finance and Accounting from Fordham University.
+He has also done a B.A. in Economics from Binghamton University.
 He is a Chartered Market Technician (CMT) and also holds the Certified Public Accountant (CPA) certificate.